 Parent support services

-Parent support services specialize in helping parents if they are struggling with a child diagnosed with a behavioral health condition by focusing on strength-based solutions.
+Parent support services specialize in helping parents who are struggling with a child diagnosed with a behavioral health condition.
 Examples include a child who has been diagnosed with ADHD, ODD, Conduct Disorder, Bipolar Disorder or other behavioral issues.

-Each family’s progress is measured on a regular basis, with the intent of achieving individual objectives during the six month program.
+Each family’s progress is measured on a regular basis, with the intent of achieving individual objectives by the end of the six month program.